-FATIGUE CRACK INSPECTION USING COMPUTER VISION AND AUGMENTED REALITY NCHRP-IDEA Project 223 Jian Li [Tel.: (785) 864-6850, Fax: (785) 864-5631, Email: jianli@ku.edu] The University of Kansas, Lawrence, Kansas IDEA Concept and Product This project will develop a novel fatigue crack inspection technique by integrating computervision-based motion tracking and augmented reality (AR) to enable bridge inspectors to accurately detect, track, and document fatigue cracks in the filed in a cost-effective and safe manner.
+FATIGUE CRACK INSPECTION USING COMPUTER VISION AND AUGMENTED REALITY NCHRP-IDEA Project 223 Jian Li [Tel.: (785) 864-6850, Fax: (785) 864-5631, Email: jianli@ku.edu] The University of Kansas, Lawrence, Kansas This project developed a novel fatigue crack inspection technique by integrating computer vision-based motion tracking and augmented reality (AR) to help bridge inspectors accurately detect, track, and document fatigue cracks in the field in a cost-effective and safe manner.
+Fatigue cracks developed under repetitive traffic loads are a major threat to maintaining the structural integrity of steel bridges.
 Human visual inspection is currently the de facto approach for fatigue crack detection.
-However, due to human limitations and the complex nature of bridge structures, fatigue crack inspections are time consuming, labor intensive, and lack reliability.
-To overcome the challenges, as an entirely new concept, we propose to integrate computer-vision-based motion tracking and AR techniques to empower bridge inspectors to perform robust fatigue crack detection, characterization, tracking, and documentation in the field.
-First, our computer vision algorithm differs from prior ones in that it does not rely on edge features of images±a major advance in terms of accuracy and usability for fatigue crack detection.
-Instead, it is based on recording a short video of the structure under fatigue loading, tracking the surface motion of the structure through the proposed computer vision algorithm, and analyzing the surface motion pattern to reveal the 'breathing' of fatigue cracks.
-In addition, crack width can be quantified with sub-millimeter accuracy using the tracked surface motion.
-Second, to overcome the limitation of the technique in the field for the inspectors, this research will integrate computer vision with AR, so the inspector can see the crack information such as the crack geometry, realized via holograms overlaid on top of the bridge surface.
-The wearable AR device will greatly increase bridge inspectors' ability to perform accurate and reliable on-site inspection in a human-centered manner.
-Moreover, inspectors will be able to interactively manage inspection results and compare with historic data for efficient decision-making.
+However, due to human limitations and the complex nature of bridge structures, fatigue crack inspections are both time consuming and labor intensive and lack reliability.
+The developed computer vision algorithm does not rely on edge features of images.
+Instead, it is based on recording a short video of the structure under fatigue loading, tracking the surface motion through the proposed algorithm, and analyzing the surface motion pattern to reveal the "breathing" of fatigue cracks.
+In addition, the crack width could be quantified with sub-millimeter accuracy using the tracked surface motion.
+To overcome the limitation of the technique in the field for the inspectors, this project's research integrated computer vision with AR to enable inspectors see crack information, such as the crack geometry, realized via holograms overlaid on top of the bridge's surface.
+The developed wearable AR device is expected to greatly increase bridge inspectors' ability to perform accurate and reliable on-site inspection in a human-centered manner.
+Furthermore, inspectors will be able to interactively manage inspection results and compare with historic data for efficient decision-making.
 Figure 1 illustrates the proposed framework.